renaissance-publishing/renaissance/content/chapters/10-basic-rules.md

 ### Picking a Check

-So, you’ve decided that a check is called for—but what check should you use?
+So, you’ve decided that a check is called for — but what check should you use?
 Sometimes it can be tricky to decide.

 One question to ask yourself is, “is the thing my character is doing the kind of thing that someone could have *learned* how to do, coming from their background?”
-Plenty of things are, like riding a horse, bartering with a bar-keep, sneaking through a dark alley, or negotiating a treaty—but, some things *aren’t*, like fighting off a disease (which people don’t learn to do—or do consciously at all\!) or solving a mystery (“detective” is certainly a job a person could learn to have, for example, but it is not a common one in the world of *Renaissance*).
+Plenty of things are, like riding a horse, bartering with a bar-keep, sneaking through a dark alley, or negotiating a treaty — but, some things *aren’t*, like fighting off a disease (which people don’t learn to do — or do consciously at all\!) or solving a mystery (“detective” is certainly a job a person could learn to have, for example, but it is not a common one in the world of *Renaissance*).

-In the first case—for something that someone could have learned to do—a skill check is appropriate.
+In the first case — for something that someone could have learned to do — a skill check is appropriate.
 Note that you don’t necessarily have to pick one single, correct skill; the skill system has a degree of overlap, so your players might have more than one skill they could choose from.
 It’s